-0 Not applicable.
+× Not applicable.
 The state does not reserve capacity.

-X The State reserves capacity for the following purpose(s).
-For each purpose, describe how the amount of reserved capacity was determined: Reserve capacity is based on an estimated 150 persons/year who will transition from ICFs/MR to the community through the Money Follows the Person grant.
-The capacity that the State reserves in each waiver year is specified in the following table: Table B-3-c Purpose: Purpose: Community transition of institutionalized persons Waiver Year Capacity Reserved Capacity Reserved Year 1 75 Year 2 150 Year 3 150
+0 The State reserves capacity for the following purpose(s).
+For each purpose, describe how the amount of reserved capacity was determined:

+The capacity that the State re serves in each waiver year is spo ecified in the following table:

+Table B-3-c

+Purpose: Purpose:

+Waiver Year Capacity Reserved Capacity Reserved

+Year 1

+Year 2

+Year 3

-- d.
+d.
 Scheduled Phase-In or Phase-Out.
-Within a waiver year, the State may make the number of participants who are served subject to a phase-in or phase-out schedule (select one): - The waiver is not subject to a phase-in or a phase-out schedule.
-The waiver is subject to a phase-in or phase-out schedule that is included in Attachment #1 to Appendix B-3.
-This schedule constitutes an intra-year limitation on the number of participants who are served in the waiver. - e.
+Within a waiver year, the State may make the number of participants who are served subject to a phase-in or phase-out schedule (select one):

+× The waiver is not subject to a phase-in or a phase-out schedule.
+0 The waiver is subject to a phase-in or phase-out schedule that is included in Attachment #1 to Appendix B-3.
+This schedule constitutes an intra-year limitation on the number of participants e.
 Allocation of Waiver Capacity.
 Select one: